a2ankitrai/2KX7/Arbit/interview_prep.md

 ---

-##Algorithms, Data Structures, and System Design
+## Algorithms, Data Structures, and System Design

 Algorithms, data structures, and system design underlie all software.
 Algorithms and data structure code is usually a small component of a system dominated by the user interface (UI), I/O, and format conversion.
 It is often hidden in library calls.
 However, such code is usually the crucial component in terms of performance and correctness, and often serves to differentiate products.
 Furthermore, platforms and programming languages change quickly but a firm grasp of data structures, algorithms, and system design principles, will always be a foundational part of any successful software endeavor.
 Finally, many of the most successful software companies have hired based on ability and potential rather than experience or knowledge of specifics, underlying the effectiveness of this approach to selecting candidates.

 ---

-##General conversation
+## General conversation

 Often interviewers will ask you questions about your past projects.
 The point of this conversation is to answer the following questions:

 ***Can the candidate clearly communicate a complex idea?*** This is one of the most important skills for working in an engineering team.
 If you have a grand idea to redesign a big system, can you communicate it to your colleagues and bring them on board?
 It is crucial to practice how you will present your best work.
 Being precise, clear, and having concrete examples can go a long way here.
 Candidates communicating in a language that is not their first language, should take extra care to speak slowly and make more use of the whiteboard to augment their words.

 ***Is the candidate passionate about his work?*** We always want our colleagues to be excited, energetic, and inspiring to work with.
 If you feel passionately about your work, and your eyes light up when describing what you've done, it goes a long way in establishing you as a great colleague.
 Hence when you are asked to describe a project from the past, it is best to pick something that you are passionate about rather than a project that was complex but did not interest you.

 ---

-##Stress interviews
+## Stress interviews

 Some companies, primarily in the finance industry, make a practice of having one of the interviewers create a stressful situation for the candidate.
 The stress may be injected technically, e.g., via a ninja problem, or through behavioral means, e.g., the interviewer rejecting a correct answer or ridiculing the candidate.
 The goal is to see how a candidate reacts to such situations-does he fall apart, become belligerent, or get swayed easily.
 (Bear in mind you will not know a priori if a particular interviewer will be conducting a stress interview.)

 ---

-##Learning from bad outcomes
+## Learning from bad outcomes

 The reality is that not every interview results in a job offer.
 There are many reasons for not getting a particular job.
-Some are technical
+Some are technical..

 Often, your interviewer may have spent a few minutes looking at your resume - this is a depressingly common practice.
 This can lead to your being asked questions on topics outside of the area of expertise you claimed on your resume, e.g., routing protocols or Structured Query Language (SQL).
 If so, make sure your resume is accurate, and brush up on that topic for the future.

 You can fail an interview for nontechnical reasons, e.g., you came across as uninterested, or you did not communicate clearly.
 The company may have decided not to hire in your area, or another candidate with similar ability but more relevant experience was hired.

 **You will not get any feedback from a bad outcome, so it is your responsibility to try and piece together the causes.
 Remember the only mistakes are the ones you don't learn from.**

 ---

-##Negotiating an offer
+## Negotiating an offer

 An offer is not an offer till it is on paper, with all the details filled in.
 All offers are negotiable.
 We have seen compensation packages bargained up to twice the initial offer, but 10-20% is more typical.
 When negotiating, remember there is nothing to be gained, and much to lose, by being rude.
 (Being firm is not the same as being rude.)

 To get the best possible offer, get multiple offers, and be flexible about the form of your compensation.
 For example, base salary is less flexible than stock options, signon bonus, relocation expenses, and Immigration and Naturalization Service (INS) filing costs.
 Be concrete—instead of just asking for more money, ask for a P% higher salary.
 Otherwise the recruiter will simply come back with a small increase in the sign-on bonus and claim to have met your request.

 Your HR contact is a professional negotiator, whose fiduciary duty is to the company.
 He will know and use negotiating techniques such as reciprocity, getting consensus, putting words in your mouth ("don't you think that's reasonable?"), as well as threats, to get the best possible deal for the company.
 (This is what recruiters themselves are evaluated on internally.)
 The Wikipedia article on negotiation lays bare many tricks we have seen recruiters employ.

 One suggestion: stick to email, where it is harder for someone to paint you into a corner.
 If you are asked for something (such as a copy of a competing offer), get something in return.
 Often it is better to bypass the HR contact and speak directly with the hiring manager.

 At the end of the day, remember your long term career is what counts, and joining a company that has a brighter future (social-mobile vs. legacy enterprise), or offers a position that has more opportunities to rise (developer vs. tester) is much more important than a 10-20% difference in compensation.